HearthSim/hearthsim.info/_posts/2015-08-28-The-Grand-Tournament-Card-Pack-Opening.md

 * 50 packs: 4915 dust
 * 60 packs: 5898 dust

+### Pack simulations

-Now, this number is a bit boring, because it assumes you already have all the cards, including all goldens.
+Now, this previous number is a bit boring, because it assumes you already have all the cards, including all goldens.
 And if you do, why are you buying packs?

 It's more interesting to see what the expected *crafting* value is, and plot it against your collection as it grows.
 In the following graph, we explore the average expected value of a pack, from an empty TGT collection to a full one: